Fans of the long-running saga will soon be seeing more of Weatherfield.

 The area surrounding the familiar terraced houses, Rovers Return, corner shop, café and newsagents has heretofore been a figment of viewers’ imaginations, but soon fans will be able see what life is like beyond the cobbles of Britain’s most famous street.

-Months of planning and building has resulted in a fantastic new retail area possessing shops, eateries, an urban garden, Weatherfield North tram stop and a police station.
+A fantastic new retail area – the result of months of planning and building – boasts shops, eateries, an urban garden, Weatherfield North tram stop and a police station.